bslatkin/dpxdt/pdiff/README.txt

 1. Download cross platform make from http://www.cmake.org
 2. Download freeimage from https://sourceforge.net/projects/freeimage
 3. Edit CMakeLists.txt to tell it where to find your free image build
+4. Type mkdir build; cd build
-4. Type cmake .
+5. Type cmake ..
-5. Type make . (or on Windows systems cmake makes a Visual Studio Project file)
+6. Type make .
-6. To specify the install directory, use make install DESTDIR="/home/me/mydist"
+7. To build clean, rm -Rf build and start again

 Usage

 perceptualdiff image1.(tif | png) image2.(tif | png) [options]
 -verbose : Turns on verbose mode
 -fov deg: field of view, deg, in degrees.
 Usually between 10.0 to 85.0.
 This controls how much of the screen the oberserver is seeing.
 Front row of a theatre has a field of view of around 25 degrees.
 Back row has a field of view of around 60 degrees.
 -threshold p : Sets the number of pixels, p, to reject.
 For example if p is